 Also, consider reading some of the following books, which have explanations and tips for several behaviors.
 Of course, a lot of things are culture and context dependent, so some degree of “tuning” and creativity will be required to adapt the suggested tips to a situation, but these books contain fairly detailed explanations for a range of behaviors.

-The 36-Hour Day: A Family Guide to Caring for Persons with Alzheimer Disease, Related Dementing Illnesses, and Memory Loss in Later Life (Nancy L Mace, Peter V Rabins): This book explains a variety of behavioral symptoms and how to cope with them.
+The 36–Hour Day – A Family Guide to Caring for People Who Have Alzheimer Disease, Other Dementias, and Memory Loss by Nancy L Mace, Peter V Rabins.
+This book explains a variety of behavioral symptoms and how to cope with them.
 It can form a very good starting point for caregivers looking for ways to understand and cope with changes that dementia brings.
-For the paperback version, see Amazon.comOpens in new window (6th ed), or, if you are in India, see Amazon.inOpens in new window (6th ed) or FlipkartOpens in new window (5th ed) or any other vendor.
+Available as paperback abnd Kindle ebook.